Do you wonder about the past? Why events occurred? Why some people became famous? If so, Florida History Day is for you.

 NHD Contest Rule Book

 You, your teacher, and your parents should read the National History Day Contest Rule Book ( PDF 1.21 MB) carefully before you begin to work on your entry.
 You can download the Rule Book for free.
 A Spanish-language version also is available.
 Although your project may start as a class assignment, if you intend to compete at higher levels, it will have to adhere to certain specifications.
 The NHD Rule Book will ensure that your project aligns with these requirements.
-Contact the state coordinator if you need help understanding any of the rules.
+Contact the county or state coordinator if you need help understanding any of the rules.

 All entries except those in the historical paper category must include a process paper.
 In a maximum of 500 words and four paragraphs, you must describe how you came up with your idea; the steps you took to research your topic; and how you actually created your exhibit, paper, documentary, performance, or website.
 The final paragraph should explain how your topic relates to the annual theme and, word limit permitting, your thesis statement.